Jana0509/Host-Dynamic-App-Using-EKS/README.md

     - Deployed a **Network Load Balancer (NLB)** in public subnets to distribute traffic efficiently across the cluster in multiple AZs.

 14. **VPC Setup**:
-    - Designed a **custom VPC** with public, private, and database subnets across multiple Availability Zones.
+    - Designed a **custom VPC** from the scratch with public, private, and database subnets across multiple Availability Zones.

 ### **Understanding the EKS Cluster**